tkeskita/unstructured_grids/README.md

 - Storage of unstructured grid data as strings inside Blend files

 - Boundary face patches can be changed by assigning material for faces

+## Development Ideas for Future

+- Selection of cells

+- Deletion of selected cells to carve voids into the domain

+- Extrusion of new cells (one or several layers) from selected faces

+- Subdivision of cells to produce smaller cells

+- Merge selected cells

+- Import/export of VTK Unstructured Grids

 ### OpenFOAM Trade Mark Notice